njsnacker/RUST-tutorial/README.md

  - docs : https://docs.rs/egui/latest/egui/
  - git : https://github.com/emilk/egui

 ## Getting started

-Start by clicking "Use this template" at https://github.com/emilk/eframe_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+St art by clicking "Use this template" at https://github.com/emilk/eframe_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 Change the name of the crate: Choose a good name for your project, and change the name to it in:
 * `Cargo.toml`